yiisoft/yii2/docs/guide/mvc.md

 the communication between the model and the view.

-Besides implementing MVC, Yii also introduces a front-controller, called `Application`, which encapsulates the execution context for the processing of a request.
+Besides implementing MVC, Yii also introduces a front-controller, called `application`, which encapsulates the execution context for the processing of a request.
 Application collects information about a user request and then dispatches it to an appropriate controller for further handling.